phiryll/phiryll.github.io/projects/data-history.md

 ## Relationships are Represented

 Data can have relationships to other data, and those relationships are understood by the system.
-However, it should not be the case that relationships must have a valid, existing target.
+Relationships do not need to have a valid, existing target.
 Just like in the world wide web, dead links should be allowed.
 Allowing dead relationship targets means the system doesn't have to expend resources checking or maintaining their consistency.

 Relationships should not be constrained in multiplicity.
 The system should never have to check whether some other relationship exists when